When Should my Child be seen for an Orthodontic Evaluation?

 The American Association of Orthodontists recommends that an orthodontist should evaluate children between the ages of seven and nine.
 Many times, early developmental treatment corrects situations before they become significant problems in the future.
 In these types of circumstances, patients will most likely benefit from a second phase of treatments when all their permanent teeth have erupted.

 Most complete orthodontic treatments begin between the ages of 9 and 14 and typically lasts from one to three years, leaving two years as the average treatment time.
 It is imperative that children are screened at an early age for Dr. Sam Ghosh and our staff to identify if your child can benefit from orthodontic treatment and when their treatment should begin.

 Please do not hesitate to give us a call at your nearest location.
-Give a call to our Allentown, Pottsville, or Hazleton office or ask us any questions you may have on our Contact Us form!
+Give a call to our Allentown or Pottsville office or ask us any questions you may have on our Contact Us form!
 We want you to get that healthy smile you deserve!